Skip to main content

 Have you ever thought about whether free trade between the US and China benefits Americans?
 Opportunities for new markets in developing countries?
 Why we have pollution and what cost does it create for our society?
 Economists think about these and many other questions that affect our lives every day.
 Economists use logic, reasoning and quantitative methods to help answer some of these questions.
 A degree in economics opens up many employment possibilities within government, the private sector and non-profit industries.

-What Can I Do with a Major in Economics?
+What Can I Do with an Economics Degree ?

 Economics majors gain versatile skills such as analytical and critical problem solving, observation and inference from data, and written and oral communication.
 Having these skills opens up employment possibilities in many industries such as banking, energy, government, consulting, healthcare, education and agriculture.
 The American Economic Association has a few pointers on careers too!